Bruchsal: 1751–1815

 In 1753 the Schönborn Gymnasium was founded by Bishop von Hutten.
 In 1770 the new Bishop, Count August von Limburg-Stirum, took up office.
 Bruchsal now counted 6,000 residents.
 In 1796 French troops occupied the city.
-German Mediatisation turned all property owned by the Diocese of Speyer over to the House of Baden, and Bruchsal became the seat of the district court.
+German Mediatisation turned all property owned by the Prince-Bishopric of Speyer over to the House of Baden, and Bruchsal became the seat of the district court.
 The district then was divided and reunited several times through 1819.

-In 1806 the Marquess Amalie of Baden, widowed since 1801, took up residence in Bruchsal's baroque château and lived there until 1823.
+In 1806 Princess Amalie of Baden, widow of the Hereditary Prince since 1801, took up residence in Bruchsal's baroque château and lived there until 1823.
 She had 8 children of whom 6 were daughters, and she was known as Europe's mother-in-law.
 Amalie's son, the later Grand Duke Karl, was married to Stéphanie de Beauharnais, a niece of Napoleon's wife Josephine per orders given by Napoleon himself.
 In 1812 Stephanie gave birth to a son, who died after 14 days.
 This was the origin of the legend of Kaspar Hauser's nobility.
 Amalie's daughter Louise was married to Alexander I of Russia and became the Russian Tsarina Elisabeth Alexeievna.
 Amalie's daughter Friedericke wed Gustaf IV Adolf to become Queen of Sweden (though she asked for and received asylum in Bruchsal after 1807 due to the coup d'état of her husband's government).
 Amalie's daughter Maria was married to the Duke of Braunschweig, and two other daughters were married to the regents of Bavaria and of Hessen-Darmstadt.

 In 1815, after Napoleon's reign was over, Bruchsal and Amalie entertained the following company in the baroque château at Bruchsal until the dust settled: The Russian Tsar, Prince Metternich, the King of Prussia, as well as his son, the later Emperor of Germany.

 1816–1880

 In 1841 the Rhine Valley Railway was completed between Heidelberg, Bruchsal, and Karlsruhe.
 In 1848/1849 the Baden Revolution did manage to stray into Bruchsal a bit.
 While the revolutionaries (Gustav Struve, Lorenz Brentano, Amand Goegg and others) met in the château, the commoners freed prisoners from the just-completed prison.
 This prison, the Old Palace, was the scene of executions well into World War II and even later.
 On June 23, 1849, the revolution was quelled by Crown Prince Wilhelm at the battle of Ubstadt.
 1856 brought gas lighting to Bruchsal, and the city received Baden's Guillotine.
-In 1864 the district of Philippsburg was merged WITH the Bruchsal district, which now belonged to the newly formed "Greater Karlsruhe."
+In 1864 the district of Philippsburg was merged with the Bruchsal district, which now belonged to the newly formed "Greater Karlsruhe."
 On June 1, 1869 the first German railway signal factory, Schnabel-Henning, was founded in Bruchsal.
 Later it was merged with Siemens AG, and the Franco-Prussian War of 1870 and 1871 made Bruchsal an important rail hub for the provisioning of German troops.